ncatlab/nlab-content/pages/4/9/9/8/8994/content.md

    \delta \colon A \otimes (B \parr C) \longrightarrow (A \otimes B) \parr C
 $$

 which exhibit linear [[distributivity]].
 The importance of this map had previously  been overlooked in the [[linear logic]] community due to the (continuing) tendency to write [[sequents]]  in a one-sided manner.
-However, the importance of the map was gradually being realized:  for example [[Valeria de Paiva]] and [[Martin Hyland]] had independently pointed out the significance of the map.
+However, the importance of the map was realized:  for example [[Valeria de Paiva]] and [[Martin Hyland]] had independently pointed out the significance of the map, several years earlier in de Paiva's thesis.

 Linearly distributive categories were introduced to modularize the [[proof theory]] of [[linear logic]] and to allow a more systematic approach to the then still unsolved [[coherence]] problems associated with the units in linear logic.
 This program of work culminated in a solution which was published in ([BCST 1996](#BCST))